 "Certain things kind of kept jumping out to me that got my attention.
 Certain clues that came to the forefront," McGath said.

-She noted the killers in both cases murdered entire families including children in their homes, which McGath said was unusual during the late 1950s.
+She noted the killers in both cases shot to death parents and children, which McGath said was unusual during the late 1950s.

 The Clutter children were aged 15 and 16; the Walker children were 3 and 23 months.
 All of the victims were shot in the head or face, McGath said.